 Our weather has been gray and bitterly cold, today we are stuck inside because of a layer of ice on the roads.
 We need some comfort and we have the ingredients for apple empanadas.

-The recipe is below in a printable form.
+The recipe is in a printable below.